Pat Summerall: NFL

 In 1981, Summerall was teamed with former Oakland Raiders coach John Madden, a pairing that would last for 22 seasons on two networks and become one of the most well-known partnerships in television sportscasting history.
 Summerall was initially opposed, preferring his longtime broadcast partner (and close friend) Brookshier, but CBS executives thought Brookshier and Summerall working together exacerbated their respective issues with alcohol.
-Summerall and Madden were first teamed on a November 25, 1979 broadcast of a Minnesota Vikings–Tampa Bay Buccaneers game due to Brookshier having a family commitment.
-While the two were paired on CBS, they called Super Bowls XVI, XVIII, XXI, XXIV, and XXVI together.
+Summerall and Madden were first teamed on a November 25, 1979, broadcast of a Minnesota Vikings–Tampa Bay Buccaneers game due to Brookshier having a family commitment.
+The pair went on to call Super Bowls XVI, XVIII, XXI, XXIV, and XXVI for CBS.

 In contrast to John Madden's lively, verbose persona, Summerall continued the traditionally minimalist delivery of his predecessor as CBS's main NFL announcer, Scott, allowing the pictures and his baritone-like voice to tell the story.
-For example, he usually called a Joe Montana to Jerry Rice touchdown pass with simple calls like "Montana......Rice....
-Touchdown!"

-One of Summerall's most memorable on-air calls was his account of Marcus Allen's touchdown run in Super Bowl XVIII.

-Here's Marcus Allen, cutting back upfield.
-And Marcus Allen could be gone!
-74 yards for Marcus Allen!

-That the call is memorable despite its sparseness is testament to the weight of Summerall's voice when he was at the height of his powers as an NFL broadcaster.

-His last game alongside Madden for CBS (before the NFC television contract moved over to Fox) was the 1993 NFC Championship Game (which saw the Dallas Cowboys defeat the San Francisco 49ers in Irving, Texas to go to Super Bowl XXVIII against the Buffalo Bills in Atlanta).
+Summerall's last game alongside Madden for CBS (before the NFC television contract moved over to Fox) was the 1993 NFC Championship Game (which saw the Dallas Cowboys defeat the San Francisco 49ers in Irving, Texas to go to Super Bowl XXVIII against the Buffalo Bills in Atlanta).

 Other CBS Sports assignments

-Summerall also covered other events such as ABA for CBS during this period.
-Through 1966, he hosted a morning drive-time music/talk program for WCBS-AM radio in New York.
+Summerall hosted a morning drive-time music/talk program for WCBS-AM radio in New York through 1966.
+He also covered other events such as professional golf, tennis, boxing, bowling, and the American Basketball Association(ABA).

-Summerall also broadcast PGA Tour golf tournaments on CBS, including the Masters Tournament, as well as the US Open of tennis, during his tenure at CBS with Tony Trabert, and he was the play-by-play announcer for the 1974 NBA Finals (working alongside Rick Barry and Rod Hundley), CBS' first season broadcasting the NBA on CBS.
+Summerall broadcast PGA Tour golf tournaments on CBS, including the Masters Tournament, as well as the tennis US Open, during his tenure at CBS with Tony Trabert, and he was the play-by-play announcer for the 1974 NBA Finals (working alongside Rick Barry and Rod Hundley), CBS' first season broadcasting the NBA on CBS.
 In 1975, Summerall hosted the Pan American Games in Mexico, and in 1976 he teamed with Tom Brookshier to call some heavyweight boxing matches for CBS.

 Summerall broadcast his first Masters in 1968, when he anchored the coverage at hole 18.
 In 1983, Summerall replaced Vin Scully (who had left CBS to work for NBC on their Major League Baseball and golf coverage) in the 18th hole tower role (a role that Scully was in since 1975).
 Summerall's broadcast partner during this period was Ken Venturi.

 From 1969–1973, Summerall broadcast CBS' National Invitation Tournament coverage with Don Criqui.
 In 1985, Summerall once again called college basketball, working NCAA men's tournament games for CBS with Larry Conley.